vbookshelf/Thumb-Drive-App-Concept/README.md

 # Thumb-Drive App (TDA)
-### Bring the power of AI to places where there's no internet.
+- Brings the power of AI to places where there's no internet.
+- Creates reliable and reproducible computational environments for researchers and students.

 <br>